Menu

 Currently, there are two types of Help to Buy Schemes available in Northern Ireland:

-Co-ownership is a rent-to-buy scheme based on shared equity, often in the region of 50% to 90%, so first-time buyers can enter into arrangements with a co-ownership provider to buy just half the property as equity.
+Co-ownership is a rent-to-buy scheme based on shared equity, often 50% to 90%.
+So, first-time buyers can enter into arrangements with a co-ownership provider to buy just half the property as equity.

-The provider will then be paid rent based on the equity they hold on the property.
-You can increase how much equity you own at any time after your initial mortgage.
+The provider will then be paid rent based on the equity they hold in the property.
+You can increase your equity at any time after your initial mortgage.
 This is what’s called staircasing.

 Scotland – Help to Buy Affordable New Build Homes

-The only difference applies to how the homebuilders register with the Scottish Government.
-When buying a new home, the buyers’ price is what you need to be aware of.
+The only difference is how the homebuilders register with the Scottish Government.
+When buying a new home, you need to be aware of the buyer’s price.

-Most lenders will require a 5% deposit; however, 85% of the total purchase price must be covered by your deposit and the mortgage, with the Help to Buy scheme in Scotland providing an equity stake in the property up to the maximum of 15%.
+Most lenders require a 5% deposit; however, your deposit and the mortgage must cover 85% of the total purchase price, with the Help to Buy scheme in Scotland providing an equity stake in the property of up to 15%.

 The 15% Government Equity Stake is interest-free, and you can repay the 15% at any time without any financial penalty.

-In Scotland, it’s important to note that this is called the “affordable” element.
-If you can afford the 100% purchase price, either through a combination of a deposit or a mortgage, you won’t be eligible.
-You must be able to prove that without the government assisting with up to a 15% equity stake, you could not afford to buy the home.
+In Scotland, this is called the “affordable” element.
+You won’t be eligible if you can afford the 100% purchase price through a combination of a deposit and a mortgage.
+You must prove that you could not afford to buy the home without the government assisting with up to a 15% equity stake.

-The lending amount is capped at 4.5 times your annual income for single mortgage applications.
+The loan amount is capped at 4.5 times your annual income for single-mortgage applications.
 Joint mortgage applications will be assessed at 3.5 times the annual joint household income.

-Currently, there are only nine participating lenders in Scotland offering Help to Buy (Scotland) Affordable New Build Home Loans.
+Currently, only nine lenders in Scotland offer Help to Buy (Scotland) Affordable New Build Home Loans.
 Those are:

 For an up-to-date list, you can find the details of participating lenders in Scotland at Gov.Scot – Participating Lenders Page.